frangucc/thenodechronbook/README.md

 ---

-THE INTRODUCTION
+THE INTRODUCTION CHAPTER
 ## The Forefathers of ECE

+PAGE 2

-** THE NODE CHRONICLES INTRO: ** Page 1: Nicola Tesla, creator of the alternating current is muscled and destroyed.
+** THE NODE CHRONICLES INTRO: **  Nicola Tesla, creator of the alternating current is muscled and destroyed.

 > **PANEL ONE** - PULL BACK FROM PREVIOUS IMAGE AND SHOW THE IMAGE OF THE TESLA COIL THROUGH THE CORNEA OF NICOLA TESLAS EYE.
 NO DIALOGUE.